mogera551/Structive-Example/README.md

 # Structive Example Collection

 This repository hosts a growing set of **Structive** sample projects.
-Every folder is an independent, runnable example that illustrates a particular pattern—tables, charts, router usage, SSR experiments, and more.
+Every folder is an independent, runnable example that illustrates a particular pattern—tables, charts, router usage, and more.

 Because each sample references **structive.js** directly from an open CDN, no build step is required.
 All you need is a modern browser and a tiny static‑file server such as *Live Server*.